Alexandré Pölking: Thailand

 Pölking was appointed as the head coach of the Thailand national team, as announced by the Football Association of Thailand on 28 September 2021.
 Pölking replaced Japanese coach Akira Nishino, who was sacked in July after the War Elephants were eliminated in the qualifying round for the 2022 FIFA World Cup.

 Polking's first task was the 2020 AFF Championship in December 2021.
 Between 5 December 2021 and 1 January 2022, Polking accomplished the very task as he led the War Elephants to win 6–2 on aggregate after being held to 2–2 second-leg draw by Indonesia's Garuda, making Thailand reign the AFF Championship for the sixth time.
 In 2022, Pölking managed the Thai side to defend the title in the 2022 AFF Championship as he led the team to win 3-2 on aggregate against Vietnam, Pölking became the fourth manager, after Peter Withe, Radojko Avramović and Kiatisuk Senamuang, to successfully defend the AFF Championship title, the first being on the 2020 edition.
 In the 2021 Southeast Asian Games, he became manager of U-23 team and he led the team to the men's football final, but lost 0–1 against the host Vietnam.

 Công An Hà Nội

-On 23 May 2024, Pölking was appointed as the head coach of V.League 1 side Công An Hà Nội, signing a two-year contract with the club.
+On 23 May 2024, Pölking was appointed as the head coach of V.League 1 side Công An Hà Nội, signing a two-year contract with the club., which is subsequently extended until 2028.